 Now I will look at how this applies to the Honey Processed Beans.

 What is Honey Processed Coffee?

-Once the patio drying process is completed the coffee is usually moved to mechanical dryers which will reduce the humidity further.
-By now it is usually around 15% so the mechanical dryers will remove the last 4% humidity.
+Once the patio drying process is completed, the coffee is usually moved to mechanical dryers, which will reduce the humidity further.
+By now, it is usually around 15%, so that the mechanical dryers will remove the last 4% humidity.

 The Honey Process Coffee is a hybrid of natural/dry processing and washed processing.
 The coffee honey process involves pulping the fruit, removing the cherry peel, and then laying out the resulting mucilage on the patio to dry.
 The process is much harder than washed processing.
 It requires turning over the mucilage every hour for between ten and fifteen days.
 This process is used only with the ripest Coffee Cherries – The red Ones.

-The resulting coffee will have a natural sweetness and body and has the attributes of a high-end washed process coffee.
+The resulting coffee will have a natural sweetness and body and attributes of a high-end washed process coffee.

-They have the skin of the cherry removed and consequently lose the woody flavors that dry produced coffees may give off.
-They do retain some of the fruity flavors that is retained in the mucilage, but not so strong as in dry produced coffee.
+They have the skin of the cherry removed and consequently lose the woody flavors that dry-produced coffees may give off.
+They retain some of the fruity flavors retained in the mucilage but not so strong as in dry-produced coffee.